dwt2/gerrit-saml-plugin-with-group-support/README.md

-# Gerrit SAML Plugin
+# Gerrit SAML Authentication Filter

-This plugin allows you to authenticate to Gerrit using a SAML identity provider.
+This filter allows you to authenticate to Gerrit using a SAML identity provider.

 ## Installation